From the U.S. Army Edgewood Chemical Biological Center:

 Focused to strengthen our Joint Force as they face emerging chemical and biological (CB) threats, the U.S. Army Edgewood Chemical Biological Center (ECBC) is developing a highly skilled and adaptable technical workforce that generates and delivers some of the most cutting-edge solutions to our service members.

-One of ECBC’s most recent additions to its BioSciences Division, Research Biologist Calvin Chue, Ph.D. whose specialization is microbial characterization and detection, previously served in a spectrum of different roles across the CB defense community.
+One of ECBC’s most recent additions to its BioSciences Division, Research Biologist Calvin Chue, Ph.D. whose specialization is microbial characterization and detection and Supplement Product Testing, previously served in a spectrum of different roles across the CB defense community.

 Equipped with 16 years of diversified experience as a laboratory technician, principal investigator, manager and science advisor to executive leadership, he is an exceptional fit to communicate across all levels within in the CB defense arena and to achieve high results in his multi-faceted role at ECBC.